 The Final Boss of The Darkness, Uncle Paulie, is built up as the catalyst for all of the misery in Jackie's life, from the death of Jackie's girlfriend to getting blown out of a window by a bomb.
 Jackie finally makes it to Paulie, and Paulie goes down just as easy as the Mooks Jackie had been slaughtering to reach him.
 After all, Paulie's a normal human being, and a rather overweight one, at that.
 Jackie has the personification of all evil living inside of him.
 If anything, it's more of a Curbstomp BattleCutscene Boss than a final boss fight.

-Dawn of War has several occasions when important characters get swiftly killed with little fanfare.
+There are several occasions when important characters get swiftly killed with little fanfare.
 Bale is easily killed by Angelos after the former's backup deserts him.
-In Winter Assault Sturnn is killed by Gorgutz in seconds by beating him into bloody pulp, because Gorgutz is a hulking green monstrosity and Sturnn is a normal human.
+In Winter Assault Sturnn is killed by Gorgutz in seconds by beating him into bloody pulp, because Gorgutz is a hulking green monstrosity and Sturnn is a normal human with fancy equipment.
 Retribution has Merrick go up against a Tyranid Hive Tyrant, and get killed even faster.